-Shihabuddin Omar was the fourteenth Sultan of the Delhi Sultanate in India and the third ruler of the Khalji Dynasty.
+He was the fourteenth Sultan of the Delhi Sultanate in India and the third ruler of the Khilji Dynasty.
 He ruled from January to April 1316.

 During Alauddin’s final years, he developed a critical illness, and Malik Kafur, his slave-general, ran the show.
 Malik Kafur called a gathering of prominent commanders at Alauddin’s bedside after his original successor apparent Khizr Khan was detained at Gwalior on charges of plotting his murder.
 At this meeting, it was decided that Malik Kafur would serve as the regent and Shihabuddin Omar would succeed his father.

-Following Alauddin’s passing on one of the nights in 1316, Kafur called a gathering of key officials (maliks and amirs), and Shihabuddin was chosen as the new ruler.
-He recited Alauddin’s edict, which said that the late Sultan had named Shihabuddin as his heir and disinherited Khizr Khan.
-Shihabuddin’s feet were ordered to be kissed by the rest of the sons of Alauddin: Abu Bakr Khan, Shadi Khan, Muhammad Khan, Usman Khan, Mubarak Shah, and Farid Khan.
+Following Alauddin’s passing, on one of the nights in 1316, Kafur called a gathering of key officials (maliks and amirs), and Shihabuddin was chosen as the new ruler.
+He read the edict from Alauddin, which said that the late Sultan had named Shihabuddin as his heir and cut Khizr Khan out of his will.

 Shihabuddin’s involvement in administration during Kafur’s brief reign was restricted to his attendance at a quick court ceremony that Kafur held every day.
-Following the event, Kafur would give orders to each officer in separate meetings and send Shihabuddin to Jhatyapalli his mother.
+Some sources say that after the events, Kafur held separate meetings with each officer and sent Shihabuddin to see his mother.

-Malika-i Jahan, the senior queen of Alauddin, as well as Prince Mubarak Shah, another grown son of Alauddin, were both imprisoned.
-Firishta, a historian from the sixteenth century, records that Kafur wed Jhatyapalli, Shihabuddin’s mother, who was Alauddin’s widow.
+Malika-i Jahan as well as Prince Mubarak Shah, were both imprisoned.
+Firishta, a historian from the 16th century, records that Kafur wed Shihabuddin’s mother after Alauddin’s death.
 It’s likely that Kafur chose to become the new Sultan’s stepfather in order to establish his authority.

 As a result of Kafur’s conduct against the family of Alauddin (their late master), the former bodyguards of Alauddin killed him.
 Mubarak Shah, the first chosen to serve as the regent, was set free by Kafur’s assassins.

-Mubarak Shah captured Shibabuddin in April 1316 and succeeded him as Sultan.
-Shihab-ud-din Omar, who was then relocated to Gwalior Fort, died that year.
+Mubarak Shah captured Shihabuddin in April 1316 and succeeded him as Sultan.
+Shihabuddin Omar was then relocated to Gwalior Fort & died later that year.